gitops-examples/argocd-image-updater-example/README.md

 ### Introduction

-This demo shows how to use [Argo CD Image Updater](https://argocd-image-updater.readthedocs.io/en/stable) with OpenShift Pipelines (i.e. Tekton) to manage the promotion of a new image across environments.
+This demo shows how to use community [Argo CD Image Updater](https://argocd-image-updater.readthedocs.io/en/stable) with OpenShift Pipelines (i.e. Tekton) to manage the promotion of a new image across environments.

 The way this demo works is that Argo CD Image Updater is configured to monitor an image repository for changes in environment tags, i.e. `dev`, `test` and `prod`, and when this happens to update the manifests in git to reference the new image via its digest.
 This writeback is done using the `kustomize edit set image` to have [kustomize](https://kustomize.io) override the value in the deployment manifest.